libriscv/docs/docs/emulator/syscalls.md

 ```
 Notice how the type is _a pointer_.
 If instead you want a fixed-size span of T, you can use `std::span<T, N>` or use a pointer to a fixed-size std::array: `std::array<T, N>*`.
 Not all platforms you might want to support will have span support.

+IMPORTANT: Since `MyStruct*` is writable (non-const), it can only read writable memory (eg. stack, heap).
+If you want to read memory that can also be read-only, use `const MyStruct*`.
+The const-ness of the type determines which area of memory can be accessed.

 3. Get a dynamic N-element span of struct (`std::span<T>`).
 > Note: This function will throw an exception under all circumstances if it cannot complete successfully.
 Page permissions *do not* apply, instead read-write arena rules apply.
 Uses `memspan<T> (addr, n)` behind the scenes.